gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideA11y.md

  }
 </pre>

-<p>Whenever an item selection changes, the value of the <tt>aria-activedescendant</tt> property is set on the focusable element, and the ARIA states and properties of the currently-selected item are set:</p>
+Whenever an item selection changes, the value of the <tt>aria-activedescendant</tt> property is set on the focusable element, and the ARIA states and properties of the currently-selected item are set:

 <pre class="prettyprint">
   // Called after a new item has been selected